rilldata/rill/docs/docs/learn/guides/data-warehouse/BQ-to-Rill.md

 ---
-title: 'Azure, Visualized'
+title: 'Big Query on a Dashboard'
-sidebar_label: 'ABS to Rill'
+sidebar_label: 'BQ to Rill'
 sidebar_position: 1
 hide_table_of_contents: false
 ---

-Rill natively supports [connecting to ABS](https://docs.rilldata.com/reference/connectors/azure) using the Blob URI of your dataset to retrieve and read files.
+Rill natively supports [connecting to BQ](https://docs.rilldata.com/reference/connectors/bigquery) using the BigQuery SDK.

 :::note Requirements
-Your Azure credentials will be inferred from your local environment.
+Your GCP credentials will be inferred from your local environment.

-You will need to ensure that you have setup the local credentials via the az CLI.
-If you have any questions, please refer to our docs, [here](https://docs.rilldata.com/reference/connectors/azure#local-credentials
+You will need to ensure that you have setup the local credentials via the gcloud CLI.
+If you have any questions, please refer to our docs, [here](https://docs.rilldata.com/reference/connectors/bigquery#local-credentials)

 :::

 ### Adding a source to Rill
 A source can be added via the UI.